Study snacks to boost your brainpower

 Eating well does wonders for your body.
-But have you ever thought about what it also does for your mind?
+But have you ever thought about what nutrient-dense brain food does for your mind?
 Read below for 5 amazing study snacks that will boost your brainpower and get you feeling like a study superhero.

 There is plenty of evidence to suggest that lycopene, the antioxidant found in tomatoes, can help prevent free radical damage to your body’s cells, which could lead to the development of dementia, particularly Alzheimer’s.
 Try to pick local or organic tomatoes if possible.
 Try them sliced with a little salt for the perfect studying snack!